Pbarbecho/sst/README.md

 pipenv shell
 ```

-At this time, you can interact with the SPF modules, customize you analysis and use osm utilities.
+At this time, you can interact with the SPF modules, customize you analysis and use sst utilities.

-In case you want to uninstall osm package:
+In case you want to uninstall sst package:

 ```bash
 pip3 uninstall sst